Madison Square Garden New York Knicks Rangers events tickets parking hotels restaurants seating food

 Looking for Madison Square Garden event tickets?
 Search events on Ticketmaster.

-Larry Johnson's Knicks jersey on display at Madison Square Garden in New York
+A New York Knicks jersey is on display on the concourse at Madison Square Garden

 Madison Square Garden is both hard to miss and easy to miss at the same time.
 Walking down Seventh Avenue from Times Square, you’re not going to overlook the huge marquee that displays upcoming events at the arena.